-- □ Open the Device Security > Management Access > Server dialog, SSH tab. - □ To disable the SSH server, select the 0ff radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ To generate a RSA key, in the Signature frame, click the Create button. - □ To enable the SSH server, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button.
+○ Open the Device Security > Management Access > Server dialog, SSH tab. ○ Disable the SSH server.
+Select the Off radio button in the Operation frame. ○ Apply the settings temporarily.
+To do this, click the ✓ button. ○ To generate a RSA key, in the Signature frame, click the Create button. ○ Enable the SSH server.
+Select the On radio button in the Operation frame. ○ Apply the settings temporarily.
+To do this, click the ✓ button. ○ Enable the On radio button in the Operation frame. ○ Apply the settings temporarily.
+To do this, click the ✓ button.